 We welcome applications from mature students who are looking to explore their artistic potential in a sustained learning environment.
 Each year our student cohort has a diverse group of ages, languages, and ethnicities.
 For students for whom English is not their first language, we can offer private tuition.
 This supplementary cost will give the student the support to sit the IELTS level 6.0 exam, which is currently a minimum requirement for undergraduate study at the majority of academic institutions in the UK.

-The course fee is £7,500.
-A one-off, non-refundable registration fee is payable on acceptance to the course, and a £150 examination fee due in May.
+The course fee is £8,000.
+A one-off, non-refundable registration fee of £100 is payable on acceptance to the course, and a £250 examination fee is due in May.
 Fees are to be paid in full in July before the Autumn Term.

 As a small charity, our courses do not receive public funding.
 We are therefore currently unable to offer fee exemption for students under 19 or access to student loans.

 Thanks to the generosity of our patron we are able to offer the Frank Bowling OBE RA bursary.
-The bursary is awarded after successful application onto the course.
-Each year the bursary is decided in accordance with the student's need and ambition.
+The bursary is for those that are unable to pay the tuition fee and is awarded on creative merit and a commitment to learning.
+After successful application to the course and following portfolio meeting with the Principal or her representative, the bursary is decided in accordance with the student's needs and ambitions.
+We are proud that Sir Frank is a Patron of HSoA.
+The Frank Bowling Bursary is allocated in January of each year.